1:1 Device Scheme

 Q. Can I install any software on the device?

-Extra paid-for software must not be purchased or installed on these devices.
+A. We suggest you do not install paid-for software on these devices.
 Should the device develop a software or hardware issue, the device will either be replaced or wiped to factory settings.
 This would mean the loss of any paid-for software.